 Welcome to Wagtails!

-I am new to Billinghay CE Primary this term and I am very pleased to be teaching Year One.
+I am very pleased to be teaching Year One.
 I have been a teacher for twenty years now and have taught at lots of different schools around the country.
 My favourite lessons to teach are English and History and I love to teach cookery with my class as my favourite TV programme is The Great British Bake Off!

 Throughout the year, we will also be working on our phonics skills every morning.
 This allows us to decode a range of words that unlock our ability to read and access other challenges.